 G20 members from the rest of the world

-For the 15 non-EU G20 members, the data presented have been extracted from a range of international sources, namely the International Labour Organization.
+For the 15 non-EU G20 members, the data presented have mainly been compiled by the International Labour Organisation with some data compiled by the OECD.
 For some of the indicators shown a range of international statistical sources are available, each with their own policies and practices concerning data management (for example, concerning data validation, correction of errors, estimation of missing data, and frequency of updating).
-In general, attempts have been made to use only one source for each indicator in order to provide a comparable analysis between the members.
+In general, attempts have been made to use only one source for each indicator in order to provide a comparable dataset for the members.

 Labour market statistics measure the involvement of individuals and businesses in the labour market, where the former generally offer their labour in return for remuneration, while the latter offer employment.
 Market outcomes — for example, employment, unemployment, wage levels and labour costs — of these relationships affect not only the economy, but directly the lives of practically every person.